Mislav Oršić: South Korean K League and Chinese Super League clubs

 Jeonnam eventually signed him for €750,000 in the January transfer window of 2016.
 He did not play a single game for Rijeka.
-He registered his name as "Orša" (or in Revised Romanization of Korean, "Oreusya") with the K League, because South Korean players had difficulty pronouncing his name.
+He registered his name as "Orša" (오르샤) with the K League, because South Korean players had difficulty pronouncing his name.

 Oršić spent another half a year at Jeonnam, where he played a further 16 games and scored 5 goals.
 He was sold to Changchun Yatai for €1.3 million, and he played for the remainder of 2016 in the Chinese Super League, scoring twice in 14 games.
 He returned to the K League in January 2017, signing for Ulsan Hyundai at the price of €935,000.
 He played for Ulsan for one and a half years, during which he won a Korean FA Cup title, before returning to Croatia and signing for Dinamo Zagreb in the 2018 summer transfer window.

 Dinamo Zagreb

 "And to correct you, I consider that there is no bigger club than Dinamo."

 — —Mislav Oršić in an interview with Sportske novosti, after being asked about a move to a foreign club.
 The quote subsequently entered the club's folklore.

 On 18 September 2019, Oršić scored a hat-trick for Dinamo Zagreb against Atalanta in his 2019–20 UEFA Champions League debut.
 On 18 March 2021, Oršić scored a hat-trick in a 3–0 win, of which the last goal came in extra time, against Tottenham Hotspur in the Europa League Round of 16, helping his team to win 3–2 on aggregate and reach the quarter-finals for the first time in the history of the club.
 Furthermore, the hat-trick brought his European goal tally to 17, making him the highest scoring player in European competitions in the history of the club, surpassing club legends Igor Cvitanović and Slaven Zambata.
 On 9 December 2021, he scored the only goal in the 1–0 away victory over West Ham United in the Europa League group stage, sending Dinamo to the knockout round play-offs.

 On 6 September 2022, Oršić scored the first goal of the 2022–23 Champions League group stages in a famous 1–0 victory for Dinamo against Chelsea at the Maksimir.
 Following on from his goal against Chelsea, Oršić continued his fine form with another goal the following week against Milan, away at the San Siro.
 Dinamo would eventually lose the match 3–1.
 Despite the loss, with his goal, Oršić finally set his record for the highest scoring Dinamo player in European competitions in history, extending his European goal tally to 28.